liferay/liferay-docs/develop/tutorials/articles/web-applications/language-settings.markdown

 There are couple of important things to note when considering these customizations.

-## User Name Localization Constraints
+## User Name Localization Constraints [](id=user-name-localization-constraints)

-There are two important limits to your newfound powers.
+There are two important limits to your newfound localization powers.

 1. You cannot remove the `first-name` field from the field names list.